 “Government is using doctors as a soft target when other professionals are allowed to leave the country and do not even have to serve a bond.
 Doctors are the only ones who serve a mandatory bond service in rural areas after graduation, and again after their masters, for a year each in Maharashtra.
 Government spends a fortune on IITians, many of who leave the country for greener pastures, but they have no such service to perform,” said Dr Mundada.

 The decision to not issue NORI to doctors would have been a good move, if and only if it was applied to all professions uniformly, he said and added, “Engineers and management graduates should also be asked to contribute a year’s service in the rural sector on development projects which will go a long way to nation-building.
-Improved infrastructure with their assistance, would improve primary health care accessibility in these areas too.”
+Improved infrastructure with their assistance, would improve primary health care facility accessibility in these areas too.”

 The number of engineers leaving the country is “at least 2-4 times higher”, he said but cited no study.